Media of Macau

 Media in Macau are available to the public in the forms of: television and radio, newspapers, magazines and the Internet.
 They serve the local community by providing necessary information and entertainment.
 Macau's media market is rather small.
 The local media face strong competition from Hong Kong.

 Macau reportedly has the highest "media density" in the world – nine Chinese-language dailies, three Portuguese-language dailies, three English-language dailies and half a dozen Chinese-language weeklies and one Portuguese-language weekly.
 About three dozen newspapers from Hong Kong, mainland China, Taiwan and the Philippines are shipped to Macau every early morning.

 Print media

 There are nine Chinese daily newspapers, three Portuguese dailies and two English daily newspapers in Macau.
 There are also six Chinese weekly newspapers and two Portuguese weekly newspapers.

 All local newspapers that have been published for at least five years are entitled to subsidies from the government.

-The first newspaper published in Macau was Abelha da China (蜜蜂華報), which was only published for one year.
+The first newspaper published in Macau was A Abelha da China (蜜蜂華報), which was only published for one year from 1822 to 1823.